9 Signs You Should Give Your Partner Space & How To Effectively Do It

 "I think that alone time is undervalued in our society," relationship therapist Aimee Hartstein, LCSW, tells Bustle.
 "With the advent of social media, everyone is all about posting pictures of parties, gatherings, group dinners, and vacations and that's what we come to value.
 No one is posting a picture of themselves taking a yoga class alone or reading a book!
 But individuals and relationships thrive on having a nice balance of together time and alone time."

-But while asking for space from one's partner, for some, can be really easy, for others, it can be difficult.
+But while for some, asking for space from one's partner can be really easy, it can be more difficult for others.
 Whether it's a fear of hurting their partner or just not being able to find the right words, not everyone can excel at sitting their partner down and saying, "You're awesome, you're great, I love you, but I just need more space than you're giving me."

 Since that's the case, it may be your job, as the perceptive partner that you are, to pick up on those signs.
 Then, of course, give them that space in a healthy way that makes them realize that wanting and needing space is totally normal.
 Here are signs it's time to give your partner some space — and how to do it effectively.

 How to effectively give them space?
-"Don't take it personally," says Winter.
-"It doesn't mean your partner doesn't love you.
-If you think about it, you probably get cranky as well when you haven't been able to take care of yourself."
+"Don't take it personally," Winter says.
+"It doesn't mean your partner doesn't love you."

-"I've seen individuals create a fight (for no good reason) just as an excuse to get away from a partner who's engulfing them," says Winter.
+"I've seen individuals create a fight (for no good reason) just as an excuse to get away from a partner who's engulfing them," Winter says.
 "That's your signal to back off and give your mate some space."

 How to effectively give them space?
 Again, Winter says you can't take it personally.
 "It doesn't mean you're a bore, nor does it mean they're losing interest.
-They simply need some 'me time'."
+They simply need some 'me time'," Winter says.

 How to effectively give them space?
 "In my clinical opinion, it is important for a partner to encourage the other to take space for activity, socialization, and activities that lead to meaning and purpose," Dr. Kim Chronister tells Bustle.
 In other words, giving them the chance to form an opinion again.